rust-stuco/lectures/week12/parallelism.md

 # Shared Memory: Data Races

-First ingredient: `x` is shared, and `x` must satisfy some property to be correct.
+First ingredient: `x` is in shared memory, and `x` must satisfy some property to be correct.

 ```c
 // x is # of times *any* thread has called `update_x`